Cirkit Designer Logo

 • Cause: Incorrect wiring or insufficient power supply.

-• Solution: Double-check the wiring and ensure the power supply matches the required voltage.
+• Solution: Double-check the wiring and ensure a stable 12V DC power source.

 FAQs

-1. Can I use the beam sensor curtain outdoors?
+Q: Can I use a beam sensor curtain with a 5V power supply?